 Because of the potential for nausea at very-high dosing, supplementation of riboflavin in Spectrum Needs is moderate to high.
 Individuals with substantial migraine or other specific riboflavin-responsive conditions may want to discuss adding additional supplementation with their physician.

-What Is It?
+What Is Riboflavin?
 Riboflavin, also known as vitamin B2, is one of the eight B-complex vitamins.
 Riboflavin cannot be manufactured by humans and is thus a true vitamin, obtained exclusively from the diet.

-Is There Any Laboratory Testing?
+Is There Any Laboratory Testing for a Riboflavin Deficiency?
 Laboratory testing can reveal the presence of a deficiency of this nutrient, but is generally not likely to have clinically utility.

 What About Additional Dosing Beyond Spectrum Needs?

 Therapeutic dosages of riboflavin in migraineous conditions typically are up to 400 mg a day.
 Thus, you may wish to speak to your health care provider regarding additional riboflavin supplementation beyond Spectrum Needs if your child has migraine or one of the conditions for which very-high dose riboflavin supplementation is often recommended.